KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

          Filtering data on fields with type of Date/Time/Timestamp through Calendar/Time functions is only available for the Enterprise Edition.

-If you have the SI license file, you could filter your data with fields type of date/time/timestamp using Calendar/Time/Calendar + Time options.
+If you are allowed by the right license file, you could filter your data with fields type of date/time/timestamp using Calendar/Time/Calendar + Time options.
 This depends on which data type your field is: the data type is assigned when creating the metamodel.

 The following table summarizes the possible types of filters in the QbE.
 The use of subqueries in filters will be explained later in the *Advanced QbE functionalities* paragraph.